nmningmei/metacognition/README.md

 For pairwise comparison at each time:

-There exists a significant difference between confidence and awareness at time 1, t(row['dof']) = 0.150, p = 1.000e+00
+There exists a significant difference between confidence and awareness at time 1, t(row['dof']) = 3.420, p = 7.540e-03

-There exists a significant difference between confidence and correctness at time 1, t(row['dof']) = 0.095, p = 1.000e+00
+The difference between confidence and correctness is not significant, t(row['dof']) = 2.186, p = 0.3459

-There exists a significant difference between awareness and confidence at time 4, t(row['dof']) = -0.048, p = 1.000e+00
+The difference between awareness and confidence is not significant, t(row['dof']) = -1.086, p = 1.0000

-There exists a significant difference between correctness and awareness at time 1, t(row['dof']) = 0.045, p = 1.000e+00
+The difference between correctness and awareness is not significant, t(row['dof']) = 1.033, p = 1.0000

-There exists a significant difference between awareness and correctness at time 4, t(row['dof']) = -0.042, p = 1.000e+00
+The difference between awareness and correctness is not significant, t(row['dof']) = -0.969, p = 1.0000

-There exists a significant difference between confidence and correctness at time 3, t(row['dof']) = 0.029, p = 1.000e+00
+The difference between confidence and correctness is not significant, t(row['dof']) = 0.663, p = 1.0000

-There exists a significant difference between confidence and awareness at time 3, t(row['dof']) = 0.027, p = 1.000e+00
+The difference between confidence and awareness is not significant, t(row['dof']) = 0.615, p = 1.0000

-There exists a significant difference between correctness and awareness at time 2, t(row['dof']) = 0.018, p = 1.000e+00
+The difference between correctness and awareness is not significant, t(row['dof']) = 0.427, p = 1.0000

-There exists a significant difference between correctness and confidence at time 2, t(row['dof']) = 0.011, p = 1.000e+00
+The difference between correctness and confidence is not significant, t(row['dof']) = 0.263, p = 1.0000

-There exists a significant difference between confidence and awareness at time 2, t(row['dof']) = 0.008, p = 1.000e+00
+The difference between confidence and awareness is not significant, t(row['dof']) = 0.183, p = 1.0000

-There exists a significant difference between correctness and awareness at time 3, t(row['dof']) = -0.003, p = 1.000e+00
+The difference between correctness and awareness is not significant, t(row['dof']) = -0.079, p = 1.0000

-There exists a significant difference between correctness and confidence at time 4, t(row['dof']) = -0.002, p = 1.000e+00
+The difference between correctness and confidence is not significant, t(row['dof']) = -0.039, p = 1.0000